On efforts to decouple early universe cosmology and quantum gravity phenomenology: Information couriers in spacetime

 Why discuss techniques to extend already maximal geodesics in singular, Big Bang spacetimes?
 It may be helpful to recall some basics.
+The appeals to ``journeying of physical information'' found in \citep{bars2014sailing} are obscure, but the broad point is easy enough to clarify.
 Typically, causal geodesic curves in a spacetime are identified with the inertial trajectories of test particles through spacetime (where, then, test particles trace out other predictable trajectories, if forced in particular, expected ways --- e.g. by a Lorentz force law, in the case of a charged particle).
 So, in particular, geodesic curves tell us something about the local communication channels between physical systems that are not spatiotemporally coincident.
 That is: the geodesic structure of a spacetime describes the viable ideal communication channels linking events therein, as subject to various physical constraints, e.g. whether the courier of the information is massive or massless, charged in the presence of an ambient electromagnetic field, and so on.
 (Though it may be that, in some cases, the relevant particle limits are poorly motivated as descriptions of the wavefront dynamics of fields in the spacetime, which are to be designated as information couriers \citep{linnemann2021comment}.)
 From this perspective, maximal geodesics describe the total lifetimes of such idealized couriers, which may pick up information anywhere along their paths, to be dropped off anywhere else.

 Consequent to this perspective, in singular cosmologies, which feature incomplete maximal causal geodesics, one is led to conclude that information is lost ``into'' the singularity --- as carried there in finite parameter time by massive or massless couriers that traverse the (respectively timelike or null) incomplete maximal geodesics.
 In the specific case of the Big Bang singularity in standard model cosmology, every conceivable courier is swallowed up at a finite time toward the past.
 As has become common in the literature on semiclassical gravity, e.g. in the vicinity of black holes, it would be satisfying to have an answer about where goes the information carried by those couriers, as one reaches the Big Bang (moving toward the past).
 The foundational point to be emphasized in all of this is that this loss of information into a singularity is ultimately to be understood \emph{quasi-}locally: as a matter of the local wavefront behaviors of courier fields coupled to the spacetime metric within singular neighborhoods --- and this is a wholly classical subject matter \citep{geroch2018motion}.
 If the couriers' paths could somehow be further extended --- that is, wavefront behaviors of fields in fact extend beyond the confines of the singular spacetime --- then one might hope to trace back the information that comes to be relevant to structure formation in the early universe, all the way to cosmic epochs preceding the Big Bang.